ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: trigger_auto_triggered

     Specifies if the last acquisition was auto triggered.
-You can use the Auto Triggered attribute to find out if the last acquisition was triggered.
+You can use the Auto Triggered property to find out if the last acquisition was triggered.

     The following table lists the characteristics of this property.